jstewmc/transient/README.md

 }

 // and, let's define a simple class
-// note that Bar does not have a "foo" property
-// note that Bar does have a bar() method
+// note that Bar does not have a "foo" property, but it does have a bar() method
 //
 {
     public function bar()